Welcome to Digipulso Orthopedic and Sports Products.

-Spok Brasil has accumulated more than two decades of experience in the field of orthosis and sports accessories.
-It began its activities by distributing only sports equipment such as anklets, shin guards, knee pads, calf support, thigh support, elbow support and also wristband support produced later.
+Digipulso has accumulated more than two decades of experience in the field of orthotics and sports accessories, started its activities in the manufacture of sports equipment such as anklets, socks, shin guards, knee pads, calves, cochal and elbow pads and wristbands in addition to other lines that emerged later.

-The company is one of the reference factories in the field of orthosis and orthopedic line products.
-In addition to manufacturing more than 50 different items it also invests in research on new technologies and materials.
+Digipulso is one of the reference factories in the area of orthosis and products in the orthopedic line, in addition to manufacturing more than 50 items, it invests in researching new technologies and raw materials.

-It manufactures and launches the line DIGIPULSO NEOPRENE, for therapeutic use.
-Neoprene material, composed of thermal and synthetic rubber, allows greater capacity of heat retention, facilitating the blood circulation and efficiently protecting the muscles, tendons and joints.
+We manufacture a top quality line, with NEOPRENE, for therapeutic use, the neoprene composed of synthetic and thermal rubber allows greater heat retention capacity, facilitating blood circulation and efficiently protecting muscles, tendons and joints.

 Provide high quality products to assist in the prevention and rehabilitation of injuries.

-To be a reference company with national and international recognition in the segment of orthopedic and sports products.
+To be a reference company with national recognition in the segment of orthopedic and sports products.

-Human valorization of employees, professional ethics, social commitment and respect for people.
+Human appreciation of employees, professional ethics, social commitment and respect for people.

 Represents a syndrome of pain in the upper limbs, with complaint of great functional incapacity, caused primarily by the excessive use of the upper limbs in recurrent tasks that develop local movements or forced postures.